mgba-emu/www/faq.markdown

 ### mGBA has issues with my controller

 At this time mGBA's controller support is lackluster.
 Improvements are planned but if using a controller is your utmost concern you may want to use the libretro core instead.

+### I did something and now the game always runs too fast!

+Make sure Fast forward is unchecked under emulation and at least one of Sync to audio or Sync to video is checked.
+I recommend Sync to audio only.

+## Glossary

+mGBA's development uses some project-specific names for things that may be confusing.
+Here's a list of the most common ones:

+- Input revamp: Upcoming rewrite of the input and controller mapping, meant to improve many of the fundamental issues present
+- medusa: mGBA's upcoming DS support
+- mGUI: The UI used on all the homebrew ports
+- mGUI2: mGBA's upcoming enhanced homebrew UI
+- mNP: mGBA's upcoming netplay support and link cable rewrite
+- Orca: Upcoming mGBA/Dolphin integration for GBA link and GB Player
+- XQ audio: High-level mixing of the MP2k (a.k.a.
+M4A or Sappy) audio engine for higher quality audio